Forcepoint Security Manager **Featured Article**

 Notes & Warnings

 When trying to log into the Triton Manager or pulling up the module or tab for a service (Web, Email or Data), errors are being received on load.

 Is it a Manager issue or a Module issue?

 Forcepoint Security Manager (formerly known as Triton Manager) issues generally present themselves if the GUI itself will not load at all, either by an inability to log into the GUI, or retrieving an error when attempting to load the page for the login.
 Other areas specific to the Manager are under the "Triton Settings" option at the top right of the page, which is where administrators are assigned.
 To begin, please see:

 General Manager issues

 Module issues happen when a log in is successful, but the module itself will not load due to an error message.
 This is most apparent if one module, such as Web, will not open, but another module, such as Data, does open.

 General (All Modules)

-A separate issue might be for a specific menu, such as Reporting, which troubleshooting will be for the service(s) related to the menu selected rather than the Manager as a whole, and will generally not be covered in this article.
+A separate issue might be for a specific menu, such as Reporting, of which troubleshooting will be for the service(s) related to the menu selected rather than the Manager as a whole, and will generally not be covered in this article.
 This article will also not address Alerts or System Health within Triton Manager.
 Please see Featured Articles Home and our Knowledge Base for additional troubleshooting steps.